jamestjsp/SLICOT_C/docs/CONTRIBUTING_FOR_AI.md

     if (info != 0) { goto cleanup; }

     // 3.
 Internal Workspace Allocation
-    // PREFERRED METHOD: Use workspace query if the Fortran routine supports it
+    // STEP 1: Check if the routine supports workspace query
+    // Look in the documentation for: "On exit, if INFO = 0, DWORK(1) returns the optimal value of LDWORK"
+    // If that text exists, the routine supports workspace query

+    // METHOD A: FOR ROUTINES SUPPORTING WORKSPACE QUERY
-    // This allows the routine to determine optimal workspace size ldwork = -1; // Signal workspace query double dwork_query[1];
+    // Use workspace query to get optimal workspace size ldwork = -1; // Signal workspace query double dwork_query[1];

     // Call Fortran routine with workspace query flag (ldwork = -1) F77_FUNC(function_name, FUNCTION_NAME)(
-        // ...pass parameters, with NULL for arrays...
+        // ...pass parameters, with NULL for arrays that have size formulas...
         NULL, NULL, dwork_query, &ldwork, &info
     );

-    // If query successful, use returned optimal workspace size if (info == 0) {
+    // If query successful, use returned optimal workspace size if (info == 0 || info == -19) { // -19 is often returned for workspace query
         ldwork = (int)dwork_query[0];
         // Ensure minimum size based on documentation formula int min_ldwork = MAX(1, /* formula for ldwork based on n, m, p etc. */);